-Our immune system is designed to protect us from illness and pathogens, and it’s functioning can become compromised under excessive stress.
-After repeated episodes of acute, or intense chronic stress, the body's natural defences become strained, and immunity and general resistance to disease is depleted.
+Our immune system is designed to protect us from illness and pathogens, and its functioning can become compromised under excessive stress.
+After repeated episodes of acute, or intense chronic stress, the body’s natural defences become strained, and immunity and general resistance to disease are depleted.

 An imbalance can also manifest in increased immune responses.
 Studies have found links between stress and allergy-related immune responses, in that excessive stress hormones can contribute to exaggerated allergy symptoms.

 Nurturing healthy immunity is key in the preventative management of hay fever.
 But it’s important to support immune health throughout the year, not just treating the body when annoying symptoms flare up.
 This is where adaptogenic herbs can help.

 Adaptogens are therapeutic plants that can help the body adapt to stress and work to return the body to “homeostasis” where its various systems are balanced and functioning optimally.

 The foundation of the Allergy Relief formula is adaptogens, which work to promote a balanced immune system and support its resilience to stress:

 - Astragalus – combats fatigue, promotes a healthier stress response and strengthens many functions of the immune system.